jrasey8/jrasey8/README.md

 - 👋 Hi, I’m Jacob Rasey
-- 👀 I’m interested in Data Science and Artifical Intelligence
+- 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Tensor Flow
+- 🌱 I’m currently learning different Machine Learning Learning Libraries with Python and Spark
 - 💞️ I’m looking to collaborate on creative AI implementation projects
 - 📫 How to reach me jrasey8@gmail.com